ACTIVE WELL-BEING INITIATIVE SUPPORT

 The platform also acts as a communication tool between your Lead Officer and the AWI team, as well as for communication and sharing between AWI Partner Cities and Organisations.

 Finally, the platform provides news regarding programmes and initiatives from around the world.

-Your Lead Officer is invited to attend the annual AWI event, which includes conferences, round-tables and workshops, as well as networking and sharing opportunities.Diagnostic visit
+Your Lead Officer is invited to attend annual events, which includes webinars, conferences, round-tables and workshops, as well as networking and sharing opportunities.Diagnostic visit

-Following on from the Introductory Workshop it is recommended that the Partner City or Organisation hosts a visit by members of the AWI team.
+Following on from the Introductory Workshop it is recommended that the Partner City or Organisation hosts a visit by members of the Global Active City Team.
 The key objectives of the visit are:

 - To fully explain the project to all the key stakeholders